 “Learning is the brain having fun.” – Raph Koster

-My second avocation is as a learning futurist.
-I’ve probably been one my whole life.
 I have always been a voracious learner and when I encounter a problem, I think about it until I have found a viable solution.
-I guess you could say that I’m a futurist who is oriented towards actionable visions.
+I guess you could say that I’m a learning engineer/futurist who is oriented towards actionable visions.
 I may not always be able to build or implement the solution myself, but I seek to find viable (and hopeful) solutions and visions for current issues.
 If you have a few minutes, please read “The World is My School: Welcome to the Age of Personalized Learning” and you’ll see my vision for the future of learning.

 I love to play with technology (when it works properly) and think about how it can be leveraged to improve learning.
 But just because it is new and shiny, that doesn’t mean technology is worthy of use.
 It’s got to have a sound pedagogical purpose.

-I try to share just about everything I learn about and I hope you’ll do the same.
+I try to share just about everything I learn about (that doesn’t have a conflict of interest with my current work) and I hope you’ll do the same.
 That’s pretty much why I write this blog and maintain this site.
 Hope you find the resources useful!

 Maria H. Andersen, Ph.D.